ppremru/LaunchFieldKitAdoption/tips-ansible-install.md

-# Deploy Ansible to any Linux environment
+# Installing Ansible Core

-Notes on installing `ansible-core`:
+Notes on deploying `ansible-core`:

 * Ansible Core with RHEL 8 & 9
   * ansible-core is provided in the RHEL 8 and RHEL 9 Application Stream repositories